IvanSytnyk/Single-page-application/README.md

 # Single-page-application

-SPA without using of frameworks or other js libraries.
+Start project with: live-server --entry-file=index.htmlSPA without using of frameworks or other js libraries.
 Using MovieDB API.
 Start project with: live-server --entry-file=index.html